University of North Florida

 Article XII: Faculty Hiring

-When authorized to hire new or replacement tenure-track faculty, the department chair shall appoint a search committee for each vacant position consisting of at least five members of the department faculty.
+When authorized to hire new or replacement tenure-track faculty, the Director shall appoint a search committee for each vacant position consisting of at least five members of the School faculty.
 Each search committee shall elect a chairperson and conduct the search in accordance with university procedures and guidelines.
-Following candidate on-campus interviews, each search committee shall prepare its recommendations and present them to the chair.
-After hearing the search committee recommendations, the chair shall recommend to the dean a candidate to be hired.
+Following candidate on-campus interviews, each search committee shall prepare its recommendations and present them to the Director.
+After hearing the search committee recommendations, the Director shall recommend to the dean a candidate to be hired.

 Article XIII: Part-time Faculty Hiring Policy

-1. The chair shall hire and schedule part-time faculty as needed and in consultation with appropriate departmental faculty.
-However, any member of the department may recommend potential part-time faculty and make recommendations about hiring to the chair.
+- The Director shall hire and schedule part-time faculty as needed and in consultation with appropriate School faculty.
+However, any member of the School may recommend potential part-time faculty and make recommendations about hiring to the Director.

-3. Any member of the department who objects to an adjunct's professional qualifications and/or conduct of his or her teaching duties shall bring the matter to the attention of the department faculty at a regularly scheduled meeting.
+- Any member of the School who objects to an adjunct's professional qualifications and/or conduct of his or her teaching duties shall bring the matter to the attention of the School faculty at a regularly scheduled meeting.
 If a majority of the members agree, the adjunct may not be rehired.

 Article XIV: Evaluation of faculty, visiting instructors, and adjuncts.

-1. Tenured faculty, tenure-track faculty, and full-time instructors shall receive annual evaluations using the standards put forth in the “Model Performance Evaluation By-Law” (Appendix H) in the university’s Collective Bargaining Agreement.
-In addition, the chair will evaluate the teaching performance of each adjunct and visiting instructor using several sources.
+- Tenured faculty, tenure-track faculty, and full-time instructors shall receive annual evaluations using the standards put forth in the university's Collective Bargaining Agreement.
+In addition, the Director will evaluate the teaching performance of each adjunct and visiting instructor using several sources.
 These sources can include, but are not limited to, ISQ data, student feedback, course syllabi and instructional material, and in-class visitation.
-In terms of visitors, the department will follow the rules of the Collective Bargaining Agreement, which requires consultation with the department faculty regarding the extension of a visiting faculty member’s appointment.
+In terms of visitors, the School will follow the rules of the Collective Bargaining Agreement, which requires consultation with the School faculty regarding the extension of a visiting faculty member's appointment.

-1. When a department representative to a College committee is needed, the department chair shall solicit volunteers from among the members of the department.
-If more than one volunteer is identified, the chair shall select the representative from among the volunteers.
+- When a School representative to a College committee is needed, the Director shall solicit volunteers from among the members of the School.
+If more than one volunteer is identified, the Director shall select the representative from among the volunteers.

 Article XVI: UNF "Friends of Communication" Foundation Account

-1. The UNF “Friends of Communication” Foundation Account shall be managed by a designated, non-contributing individual, with the understanding that any expenditures for items over $1,000 must be reviewed and approved by the Department.
-Expenditures of less than $1,000 will be at the discretion of the chair.
-The chair shall report the status of this account annually to the department faculty.
+- The UNF "Friends of Communication" Foundation Account shall be managed by a designated, non-contributing individual, with the understanding that any expenditures for items over $1,000 must be reviewed and approved by the School.
+Expenditures of less than $1,000 will be at the discretion of the Director.
+The Director shall report the status of this account annually to the School faculty.

-2. Any faculty member may request foundation support for any special project from the chair at any time.
+- Any faculty member may request foundation support for any special project from the Director at any time.
 However, Foundation funds will not ordinarily be used for routine expenses incurred in research and teaching.

 Article XVII: Professional Development Funds